margrammas/HomeService/README.md

 You will create a `test_navigation.sh` script file to launch it for manual navigation test.
 Your robot should be able to navigate in the environment after a 2D Nav Goal command is issued.
 You will create a `pick_objects.sh` file that will send multiple goals for the robot to reach.
-The robot travels to the desired pickup zone, displays a message that it reached its destination, waits 5 seconds, travels to the desired drop off zone, and displays a message that it reached the drop off zone."
+The robot travels to the desired pickup zone, displays a message that it reached its destination, waits 5 seconds, travels to the desired drop off zone, and displays a message that it reached the drop off zone.
 ### Home Service Functions
 You will create a `add_marker.sh` file that will publish a marker to rviz.
 The marker should initially be published at the pickup zone.
 After 5 seconds it should be hidden.
 Then after another 5 seconds it should appear at the drop off zone.